 In Australia, every vehicle that drives on the roads is required by law to be registered.
 Getting your car registered proves it’s roadworthy, that it belongs to you and allows the car to be identified quickly.
 Another requirement by law is that your vehicle must be covered by Compulsory Third Party (CTP) Insurance.

-In most states and territories there is only one approved provider of CTP insurance, however NSW and QLD give car owners a choice in this department.
+In most states and territories there is only one approved provider of CTP insurance, however, NSW and QLD give car owners a choice in this department.
 Premiums depend on the type of vehicle and who will be driving it.

-The exact fees that cover the above differ pretty substantially from state to state, but generally it is broken down into:
+The exact fees that cover the above differ pretty substantially from state to state, but generally, it is broken down into: